lochanpatra/Aiwritter/README.md

-# AI Writer with Streamlit + Ollama
+# AI Writer with Streamlit

 A simple AI writing assistant built using Streamlit and mistralai/mistral-7b